GuyRayOv/Spotify/README.md

 # 🎯 Machine Learning Pipeline Project

-This repository contains a complete, modular **machine learning pipeline**, developed using a Kaggle dataset.
+This repository contains a complete, modular **machine learning pipeline**, developed using Kaggle's Spotify dataset.
-The original dataset documentation is available at: `{REPOSITORY_PATH}/data/README.md`
+The original dataset documentation by Kaggles is available at: `{REPOSITORY_PATH}/data/README.md`

 ---